sol-sk/GIT_Obsidian/W2024/W2024T1/CPSC 430/CPSC 430 Essay 9 Outline.md

 Social contract theory;

-Like individuals, national governments are bound to each other by a social contract.
-One component of this contract is the right to for a national government to rule only its own nation.
-Organizations like the UN exist to uphold the social contract.
-Interfering in another country's election is a violation of this contract, risking international conflict and endangering the people of both countries.
+Like individuals, national governments are bound to each other by a social contract, holding countries to a certain standard.
+A component of this contract is the right to for a national government to rule only its own nation, .
+Interfering in another country's election violates the contract, risking international conflict and endangering the people of both countries.